 It is not disputed that Scott took his boat out on the bay, but the state did not prove Laci’s body was in it.
 Scott accurately described an island he visited near the marina.

-The state suggested that police dogs had detected Laci’s scent at the marina, however this seems very doubtful, and is one of the main grounds for appeal.
+The state suggested that a dog detected Laci’s scent at the marina, however this seems very doubtful, and is one of the main grounds for appeal.

 Is that some unknown person or persons abducted Laci after Scott left home on 24th December, and that some unknown person or persons later planted the bodies in order to cause his arrest and trial.